Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 - Navigation buttons that link to all pages
 - Navigation buttons includes user feedback for click
 - User can create unique login name and password to protect persistent checkout bag
-- User can upload and preview images for printing in 'Design' page
+- User can create blog posts and comment on other posts
 - Admin can create, edit and delete saleable items
 - Profile page with database query feedback (previous checkout orders)

 ### **FUTURE FEATURES**

-- Public gallery of previously ordered images
 - Login from social media accounts
--
+- Add more customisation to profiles to develop community aspect of site

 ### **TECHNOLOGIES USED**